Mission Statement

 Largely as an outgrowth of a forward-looking, 5-year (2008-2013) SUNY capital plan, the physical campus has improved dramatically in the 21st century, including the construction of new residence halls (2001, 2004, and 2015) and major renovation of existing residence halls; the opening of the Athletic and Wellness Center (2006); renovation of the Student Union Building, including the addition of a now-iconic pyramidal glass “Atrium” (2010); renovation of Old Main (2012), the Sojourner Truth Library (2016) and renovation and repurposing of Wooster Hall (2016); construction of a new science building (2017), and construction of the Engineering Innovation Hub (2019).
 These changes represent the most significant investment in infrastructure to support New Paltz’s educational mission since the Governor Nelson Rockefeller era in the 1960s and '70s.

-In June 2016, SUNY New Paltz was the first institution of higher education to be designated a Stratasys-MakerBot Additive Research & Teaching or SMART lab by Stratasys, the largest 3D printer company in the world.
-At that time, the University also announced the launch of an 18-credit minor in digital design and fabrication (DDF)—the result of a unique partnership between the Schools of Fine & Performing Arts and Science & Engineering to prepare a new generation of students to conceptualize and design for 21st-century manufacturing.
-A Master of Arts degree in digital design & fabrication received approval in 2021.
+In June 2016, SUNY New Paltz was the first institution of higher education to be designated a Stratasys-MakerBot Additive Research & Teaching (SMART) lab by Stratasys, the largest 3D printer company in the world.
+At that time, the university also announced the launch of an 18-credit minor in digital design and fabrication (DDF)—the result of a unique partnership between the Schools of Fine & Performing Arts and Science & Engineering to prepare a new generation of students to conceptualize and design for 21st-century manufacturing.
+A Master of Arts degree in digital design & fabrication launched in 2021.

-Over time, the curricular mission of the school has broadened from the nearly single-track of the Normal School to more than 140 programs in seven units.
+Over time, the curricular mission of the school has broadened from the nearly single-track Normal School to more than 140 programs in seven units.
 All students experience a liberal arts core curriculum coupled with a major in the liberal arts, the arts, the sciences, or a pre-professional offering.
 All students receiving certification in education must have a liberal arts or sciences major.
-In 2021-2022, the college added a fully online degree-completion program, a Bachelor of Arts degree in General Studies to reach a new audience in the region and New York State.
-The college has regularly appeared on Kiplinger’s list of “100 Best Values in Public Colleges,” and continues to climb in U.S. News and World Report and Princeton Review rankings for the best public regional universities in the Northeast.
+In 2021-2022, the university added a fully online degree-completion program, a Bachelor of Arts degree in General Studies, to reach a new audience in the region and New York State.
+SUNY New Paltz has regularly appeared on Kiplinger’s list of “100 Best Values in Public Colleges,” and continues to climb in U.S. News and World Report and Princeton Review rankings for the best public regional universities in the Northeast.
 New Paltz ranks in the top 3% nationwide on a social mobility index that measures a schools’ ability to help students – especially those from disadvantaged backgrounds – climb the socioeconomic ladder.

 From its inception as the Classical School, SUNY New Paltz has established a reputation for excellence and creativity to serve the educational needs of the Hudson Valley and other regions of New York State, a tradition that continues to this day.